Due before the start of lecture on October 15, 2024. See below for a summary of the policies regarding late submissions.

 You may also wish to add additional debugging code that is only

-executed when this constant is set to true
+executed when this constant is set to true.
+To eliminate the

 20 points